 Can Massachusetts Landlords Charge for Solar?

 Massachusetts is in many ways a leader when it comes to solar power incentives, but we have paid little attention to landlord-tenant solar.
-The new SMART program subsidizes solar power and improves on the old SREC program in one major way, discussed below.
-But SMART still leaves landlords with little to no legal support for how to charge renters for solar.
 Yes, landlords can charge for solar, but indirectly.

 This article goes in-depth on the legal and regulatory framework under which Massachusetts landlords can charge for solar.
 This article also gives insight on how to monetize solar in a rental property specifically, as opposed to most articles which discuss single families.
 This article has not been written in consultation with an attorney.
 Always consult an attorney before taking any action that could affect your rights or obligations.